 When asked about the matter, CATL's sources said they would not comment, according to Chinese media jiemian.com.

-CATL is the largest power battery manufacturer in China, with 11.45 GWh installed in China in November and a 55 percent market share, according to data released earlier this month by the China Automotive Battery Innovation Alliance.
+CATL (SHE: 300750) is the largest power battery manufacturer in China, with 11.45 GWh installed in China in November and a 55 percent market share, according to data released earlier this month by the China Automotive Battery Innovation Alliance.

 (Graphic by CnEVPost)